-Anything discussed in a lecture is fair game on an exam.
+Anything discussed in a lecture or included in the course textbook is fair game on an exam.
 The exam will be cumulative.

-Subjective Evaluation: 15% of the student's final score will be a subjective evaluation, based in part, on his/her punctuality, attendance, classroom behavior, preparedness, etc...
+Subjective Evaluation: 20% of the student's final score will be a subjective evaluation, based in part, on his/her punctuality, attendance, classroom behavior, preparedness, etc...
 The student is expected to attend lectures and to be punctual so as to not disturb an ongoing lecture.